Atimca/Reactive-programming-Article/README.md

 9
 */
 ```
-This time it's even in the right order, but it's not granted.
-Now our reactive framework has thread syncronisation.
+This time it's even in the right order, but be aware that it's not granted.
+Now our reactive framework has thread synchronization.

-Let's move futher and there's another difference between vanila `Observer` pattern and most of the reactive frameworks.
-Usually, as an `Element` from `Observable` you consume not just an `Element`, but some kind of `Event` structure, which looks like this.
+Let's move further and there's another difference between vanilla `Observer` pattern and most of the reactive frameworks.
+Usually, as an `Element` from `Observable`, you manipulate not just an `Element`, but some kind of `Event` enumeration, which looks like this.

 ```swift
 enum Event<Element> {